stevenzhujr/Website/content/about.md

 +++

 I am a Sophomore studying computer engineering at [University of California, Santa Barbara.](https://www.ucsb.edu/)

+### Classes

+Data Structures and Algorithms. (instructed in C++)

+Object Oriented Design and Implementation. (instructed in C++)

+Foundations of Analog and Digital Circuits and Systems.

+I have academic experience in C++ and Java, while learning Python and HTML on my own.

+### Work Experience

-During the last summer of highschool, I interned at a company named [Trina Solar](https://www.trinasolar.com/us).
-This opportunity was my introduction to work culture.
-My task included data entry and to lead presentations within the company.
-Currently, I am working part time at UCSB as a [Facility Services Operator](https://conferences.ucsb.edu/student-employment).
-I was trained in elementary operations with audio and video equipment, as well as furthered my skill in interpersonal communication and scheduling.
+I interned at a company named [Trina Solar](https://www.trinasolar.com/us) during the last summer of highschool.
+I handeled data entry as well as managed weekly presentations.
+This was my introduction to work culture.

+Now I am working part time at UCSB as a [Facility Services Operator](https://conferences.ucsb.edu/student-employment).
+This position has greatly developed my interpersonal and time management skills.
-Computer engineering involves both software and hardware.
-For hardware, I have general skills in circuitry, digital logic, and electrical engineering.
-I have completed a ping pong ball launcher as a project from my ECE 5 class and am aiming to work on a project involving in PCB making as part of [IEEE](https://www.ieee.org/).

-In terms of software, I know Java, C++, python, html and more, though currently I am most comfortable with C++ and python.
-I learned python on my own for its versitility, and I was taught in C++ during classes.

-From the Trina internship, I started two projects, one regarding data analysis for KPI from excel using macros and one written in python for fetching elements from the web for a weekly presentation.

-Unfortunately, the data analysis project was terminated when the employee I was collaborating with left the company after I finished my internship.
-However, you can check out my weekly presentations project and all the other projects I've mentioned on my [Projects page.](/projects)
+### Projects

+I have completed a Pingpong Ball Launcher Project in my ECE 5 class.
+With the aid of my teammates, I used Solidworks to design and 3-D print a turret that launched pingpong balls.
+We controlled it with a PS4 controller remote through arduino with c++ code.

+During my internship at Trina, I started a project to automate weekly presentations.
+I used python to fetch elements and screenshots from websites using XPath and the Selenium library.
+Then the program automatically compiled them into a presentation usint the python pptx and Pillow libraries.

+I have more projects in the works.
+I plan to code Conrad's game of life in this coming school quarter and complete a PCB ornament project this school year under the supervision of [IEEE](https://www.ieee.org/).

+If you want learn more about about my project, be sure to visit my [projects page.](/projects)